Double your impact Match My Donation

 Dr. John Bell of the University of Ottawa and the Ontario Institute for Cancer Research discussses strategies that re-program viruses so that they selectively infect and kill cancer cells while leaving healthy cells and tissues unharmed.

-In this webinar designed for patients and caregivers, two patients share their experiences with cancer immunotherapy as well as share advice for patients currently seeking or receiving immunotherapy treatment.
+Cancer patients T.J.
+Sharpe and Donna Fernandez share their experiences with immunotherapy and advice for patients currently seeking or receiving immunotherapy treatment.

 Patrick Meins of EmergingMed will answer common questions around cancer clinical trials including trial definitions, eligibility criteria, and how to search for the right one.